Contact information for key programs and services at this installation.

 Currently conducted virtually.

-Consolidated in-processing (Personnel and Finance) is conducted daily at Fort Myer from 8:00 a.m. until 11:15 a.m. in Building 230, Forrest Circle.
-Pentagon Soldiers can catch a ride on the Myer Flyer that has routine stops at the Pentagon Transit Center, L9 and Officers' Club at Fort Myer.
+Consolidated personnel and finance in-processing is conducted daily at Fort Myer from 8 a.m. until 11:15 a.m. in building 230, Forrest Circle.
+Pentagon soldiers can catch a ride on the Myer Flyer that has routine stops at the Pentagon Transit Center, L9 and Officers' Club at Fort Myer.
 The last departure of the Myer Flyer from the Pentagon to arrive promptly for in-processing is at 7:26 a.m.
-Soldiers assigned to US Army Garrison or The Old Guard will also be required to attend the Start Right in-processing briefing, which is held every Thursday from 8:00 a.m. until 4:00 p.m. in Building 230.
+Soldiers assigned to US Army Garrison or The Old Guard will also be required to attend the start right in-processing briefing, which is held every Thursday from 8 a.m. until 4 p.m. in building 230.